 Being prepared is important part of any veterinary hospital, clinic or emergency center.

-Smart Flow can be a critical tool in managing patient's visits, treatments, and anesthetic events.
-Digitizing flow sheets, anesthetic sheets, and dry-erase boards can facilitate greater accuracy and make patient information visible to all staff in real-time from many locations.
-Being a cloud-based system it is easy to think that a loss of power, internet service or server connection might shut you down and negatively affect patient care.
+Smart Flow can be a critical tool in managing patient's visits, treatments & anesthetic events.
+Digital flowsheets, anesthetic sheets & whiteboards facilitate greater accuracy; & make patient information visible to all staff in real-time from many locations.
+Being a cloud-based system it is easy to think that a loss of power, internet service or server connection might shut you down & negatively affect patient care.

 This would be an incorrect assumption!

 With a little planning, there is no reason that your patients can't keep getting all the care they need & all the benefits that Smart Flow brings to your clinic.
 Please read this document carefully, evaluate your clinic's risks, put appropriate safeguards in place & make sure that all of your staff are trained to know how to respond should an emergency happen.
 This is no different than having your staff prepared to handle a "hit by car" or cardiac arrest.

 You are already prepared in that your iPads will simply continue to work in offline mode.
 You will be prompted that the connection has been lost.
 Simply chose to "Work Offline".
 Your Whiteboards will be out if you have no power, so rely on the iPads to manage treatments and know which patients need care and when.

 Once the power or internet connection returns, the iPads will sync automatically.

 - Managing the same patient with the same iPad.

 - How long your server connection is lost, power is out or internet service is disrupted.

 - Is your location prone to natural disaster (e.g. hurricanes, snow storms, flooding, etc.)?